Is Guitar Music Dead? The Blogging Musician @ adamharkus.com. SolarScott, CC BY 2.0, via Wikimedia Commons

 Drop me a comment below.

-18 responses to “Is Guitar Music Dead?”
+18 thoughts on “Is Guitar Music Dead?”

-Bands like that ARE NOT thriving.
+1. Bands like that ARE NOT thriving.
 They are usually driving around pulling U-Haul trailers and sleeping in their cars half the time.
 Maybe you THINK they are thriving, but not to my idea of what thriving entails.
 They are not making much money either because the internet destroyed the ability for musicians to sell their music.
 That’s why concert tickets now cost a fortune for nose bleed seats.
 It’s the only way musicians can make money.
 I have a good paying teaching gig and it beats the hell out of 2am breakdowns and shitty pay for a lifetime of dedication.

-Those are very niche bands.
+2. Those are very niche bands.
 They don’t trouble the charts.
 They’re pretty obscure.

 So, proves this author’s “lost in mediocrity” theory.